DavidMercier/TriDiMap/doc/mapping.rst

 the difference between the non smoothed map (raw map) and the smoothed map.

 .. figure:: ./_pictures/SmoothingStepError.png
-   :scale: 40 %
+   :scale: 30 %
    :align: center

    *Process to obtain error map after smoothing step.*

-The |matlab| function used to interpolate and to smooth the indentation maps using TriDiMap is: `TriDiMap_interpolation_smoothing.m <https://github.com/DavidMercier/TriDiMap/blob/master/matlab_code/module_mapping/TriDiMap_interpolation_smoothing.m>`_
+The |matlab| function used to interpolate and to smooth the indentation maps using TriDiMap is:
+`TriDiMap_interpolation_smoothing.m <https://github.com/DavidMercier/TriDiMap/blob/master/matlab_code/module_mapping/TriDiMap_interpolation_smoothing.m>`_

 Vizualization of maps
 -----------------------

-It is possible to plot similar other maps using different functions of Matlab, like 2D, 3D --> Type of 2D maps
+It is possible to plot similar other maps using different functions of Matlab, like 2D, 3D

---> Colorbar / Normalization / Translation
---> Log / Grid / Indents positions
+--> Type of 2D maps

 ..  warning::
     Indentation experiments are very sensitive to environmental effects and thermal drift.
 Usually, performing such indentation maps can be time-consuming....

 References
 -------------